kazurayam/CompositeExecutionProfileInKatalonStudio/docs/index.md

 Problem to solve:

-I want my test script to list GlobalVariables while filtering by the name of GlobalVariable and by the name of containing Profile, both with Regular Expression.
+I want my test script to list GlobalVariables while filtering by both of the GlobalVariable name and by the Profile name.

 Sample code: